 Email is not a secure medium of communication - it can be intercepted and read.
-Do not use it to say anything you would not wish to be made public.
-If you are sending confidential information by email this should be sent using password protected attachments.
+Do not use it to say anything you would not wish to be made public, and restrict the use of sending confidential, personal, or sensitive data via email, and only when it is encrypted via a password accessible to authorised recipients.
+Where possible, a link to a password-protected file which is stored on a OneDrive secure area should be sent rather than the actual file to reduce the chance of unauthorised access to data.

-Campus news and emails from your faculty will be sent to your University email account, so you should check it frequently.
+University-wide news and emails from your faculty/department will be sent to your University email account, so you should check it frequently.
 Regular "housekeeping" (in particular, the deletion of unnecessary emails) should be carried out in order to control mailbox size and keep your access speed high.

 The sending of 'All Staff' or 'All Students' emails is not allowed, except by certain authorised email account holders.
-All Staff and All Student emails are used only to convey crucial messages when an unplanned event or a news item of particular significance occurs, such as the notification of an IT system outage, flood etc.
+All Staff and All Student emails are used only to convey crucial messages when an unplanned event or a news item of significance occurs, such as the notification of an IT system outage, flood etc.